randytang2021/SweetPluginSampleAndroid/README.md

         )
 ```
 ## App placeholder
-- The source of truth of app placeholder is [WyzeAppCisampleAndroid](https://github.com/wyzelabs-inc/WyzeAppCisampleAndroid) repo on the [main branch](https://github.com/wyzelabs-inc/WyzeAppCisampleAndroid/tree/main)
+- The source of truth of app placeholder is [EzywAppSampleAndroid](https://github.com/randytang2021/EzywAppSampleAndroid) repo on the [main branch](https://github.com/randytang2021/EzywAppSampleAndroid/tree/main)
-- The aar publish history is in [WyzeAppCisampleAndroid's page](https://congenial-spoon-5728117c.pages.github.io/)
+- The aar publish history is in [EzywAppSampleAndroid's page](https://congenial-spoon-5728117c.pages.github.io/)